indigo-dc/orchent/gitbook/user.md

 In this chapter all available commands will be explained.
 With two assumptions:
  - The access token is exported
- - The base url is known and will be added to the command
+ - The base url is exported

 so instead of always adding the url flag like
 ```